 Federal and State laws disagree on the type of documentation required for emotional service animals.
 Wisconsin laws require the documentation related to the disability-related need for an emotional support animal to come from a licensed health professional, defined as “a physician, psychologist, social worker or other health professional” who is licensed or certified in Wisconsin and is acting within the scope of their license or certification.

 On the other hand, federal law only requires the person with a disability must provide "reliable documentation.”
-(FHEO 2013-01).—which, for example, could include professionals from other state.
+(FHEO 2013-01).—which, for example, could include professionals from other states.

 Animals can be denied in specific circumstances: